 NSAIDs and aspirin can also negatively affect clotting and speed up bleeding.
 Your doctor will present you with a list of medications you shouldn’t take before the procedure.
 They will also advise you on how and when to wean off your medication to avoid other potential complications.
 Be sure to discuss your medical history with your doctor before a celiac plexus block procedure.
 Do not stop taking your current medication without precise instructions.

 A celiac plexus block procedure doesn’t require an overnight stay for recovery, but the anesthesia used throughout the procedure may make you feel nauseous or dizzy once fully processed.
 It is wise to arrange for someone to pick you up and drive you home to rest.
 After the procedure, the most important thing is to closely monitor your condition.
 It’s normal to feel sore for a few days and have diarrhea.
 Refrain from driving, lifting, or operating machinery for at least a day after the procedure.
 No alcohol either, although you may resume taking pain medication.

 The block takes a few days to fully go into effect.
-Your pain may spike for the first 2 days after the procedure, although it’s important to call and notify your doctor if your pain continues to grow past 48 hours.
+Your pain may spike for the first 2 days after the procedure.
+It’s important to call and notify your doctor if your pain continues to grow past 48 hours.
 Call your doctor if your temperature spikes, if your injection site is swelling, or if other unsettling symptoms present themselves.